smythp/congressional_district_lookup/README.md

     cd congressional_district_lookup

 6\.
 Get a Google API key [here](https://developers.google.com/maps/documentation/geocoding/get-api-key).
 Once you have the key, copy it exactly as presented..
 7\.
-Open the `key.py` in the folder a text edior and paste your key between the single quotes.
+Open the `key.py` file in a text editor (like Notepad or TextWrangler) and paste your key between the single quotes.
 8\.
 Install the `requests` library using the pip package manager:

     pip install requests